 Mechanical Engineering is the largest of UW-Platteville's ABET-accredited programs and the largest major on campus.
 Mechanical Engineering currently has 18 tenured/tenure track faculty and 5 instructional academic staff, serves approximately 1,000 majors, and graduates approximately 190 students per year.
 The main program is housed on the UW-Platteville campus with an additional site at the UW-Oshkosh-Fox Cities campus.
 Courses are also taught via streaming video.

 We provide a hands-on, experiential engineering education and our graduates are highly sought after throughout Wisconsin, Iowa, Illinois, and beyond.
 The department has long-standing relations with industrial partners throughout Wisconsin, Iowa, and Illinois.
-Mechanical Engineering will be housed in a new, state-of-the-art engineering building starting in fall 2022; more information about Sesquicentennial Hall here.
+Mechanical Engineering is housed in a new, state-of-the-art engineering building.

 How to Submit Application Materials: